Friday, June 16, 2006

 ....
 As discussed in the previous section, God offers salvation to man freely; but through a purely human barrier, man has trouble facing Him.
 God’s answer to man’s spiritual reticence is given through an effective working that we call predestination.
 ‘Predestinate’ comes from the Greek word proorizo, which means ‘to mark out or set a boundary in advance.’

-Think of this as a somewhat awkward introduction that, if met with humility, may lead to a warming acquaintance, followed by a time of trial in which a committed friendship may emerge.
+. ....
+Think of these phases as a somewhat awkward introduction that, if met with humility, may lead to a warming acquaintance, followed by a time of trial in which a committed friendship may emerge.
 This, in turn, will deepen into love, as we respond with interest at each step.

 Sunday, June 04, 2006